tmanabc123/ADS122C05/README.md

 # 5 and 17 are just used as an example, most pin compinations could be used for an i2c bus
 i2c_bus = I2C(scl=Pin(5), sda=Pin(17))
 ```
-After setting up the i2c bus, assuming you have everything connected correctly, you can
-now find it's address by doing:
+After setting up the i2c bus, assuming you have everything connected correctly, you can now find it's address:
 ```Python
 # This will return a list containing the addresses of all currently connected devices.
 i2c_bus.scan()
 ```

 **Now to create the adc object**
-to create an adc object, you need to pass four things to the ADC class that was previously imported:
+to create an adc object, you need to pass four things to the ADC class that was previously imported:\
-1: an I2C object
+1: an I2C object\
-2: the device address
+2: the device address\
-3: the pin numer that you connected to the data ready pin on the ADC (can be any viable input pin w/ internal pullup)
+3: the pin numer that you connected to the data ready pin on the ADC (can be any viable input pin w/ internal pullup)\
 4: the reset pin (any viable output pin)

 ```Python